kasperschnack/vizdoom-docker-jupyter-setup/README.md

-# VizDoom w.
-Jupyter setup in Docker
+# VizDoom with Jupyter setup in Docker

 ## Up and running
 To get going as fast as possible (without visuals) you can do this.
 If you're training on servers - this approach might be the only resonable thing to do.